 3. Daway Eco Friendly TPE Yoga Mat

-Like the Liforme mat at the top of our list the Daway Eco Friendly TPE Yoga Mat has guidelines for various yoga positions etched into the surface.
-This helps prevent injuries and enables the user to get more from their yoga practice.
-Daway also uses TPE to make their mats.
-It has a lot of rubber-like qualities but doesn’t cost nearly as much.
+The Daway Eco-Friendly TPE Yoga Mat has guidelines for various yoga positions etched into the surface.
+That helps prevent injuries and enables the user to get more from their yoga practice.
+Their TPE mat has a lot of rubber-like qualities.

 What we like: The engraved guidelines on the mat will be a big help to beginners trying to perfect their poses.
-The fact that the TPE plastic is highly recyclable is also a plus.
-As is the fact that the TPE provides laudable grip.
+The fact that the TPE plastic is highly recyclable is also a plus, as is the fact that the TPE provides a firm grip.

-Flaws: The TPE can come out of the box with a fairly unpleasant odor clinging to it.
-Though it should dissipate over time.
+Flaws: The TPE can come out of the box with a somewhat unpleasant odor clinging to it.
+It should dissipate over time, however.

 4. Gaiam Athletic Yoga Series Duramat

-Gaiam Athletic is another major name in the world of yoga mats.
-Their Athletic Series Duramat is a good example why they command the respect they do.
-It’s thick yet firm, provides outstanding grip on the slipperiest floor and is extremely durable.
-The Duramat is also a wee bit larger than some other yoga mats.
-And to top it all off it’s genuinely affordable.
+The Gaiam Athletic Series Duramat is thick yet firm, provides outstanding grip on the slipperiest floor, and is extremely durable.
+The Duramat is also a bit larger than some other yoga mats.
+And to top it all off, it’s genuinely affordable.

 What we like: The PVC is very grippy and incredibly durable.
 It’s also easy to clean and firm but agreeable.
-Those with sensitivities to rubber will appreciate this mat and the fact that it’s free of that rubber smell.
-Most people will also appreciate how long the mat is.
+And most people will appreciate how long the mat is.

 Flaws: It’s not the lightest mat on our list.
-And there are none of those spiffy guidelines that can be so helpful to beginners.
+And there are no guidelines for beginners.

 5. IUGA Pro Non Slip Yoga Mat

 The IUGA Pro Non Slip Yoga Mat is large and light and provides an ideal platform for all types of exercise.
-The mat is crafted to provide comfort and stability and can be used for a variety of different yoga styles.
-IUGA makes environmentally conscious mats that eschew PVC.
-They also add a few extra inches all around just for good measure.
+It’s crafted to provide comfort and stability.
+IUGA makes environmentally-conscious mats that eschew PVC.

 Flaws: It’s probably too thin for many yoga beginners.
 And it’s kind of expensive.